 Synchrony does not pull your credit report, so you don’t need to worry about a new account affecting your credit score — unless you’re applying for a credit card.

 Once you’re approved, it’s time to fund your new account and access online banking.

 Unfortunately, there are currently no active Synchrony Bank promotions.
 Check out these bonus offers instead:

-Synchrony is a safe and secure online bank with protections in place to cover you and your money.
+Synchrony is a safe and secure online bank with protections to cover you and your money.